theobarberbany/s3_signed_url_API/README.md

-## A simple server to return signed S3 urls.
+## A server to return signed S3 urls.

 ### Getting Started: